pacalet/mkvhdl/README.md

 ## Quick start

 Drop this Makefile in the root directory of your VHDL project and always use the `.vhd` extension for your source files.
-From the root directory of your VHDL project just type `make` to print the short help.
+From the root directory of your VHDL project type `make` to print the short help or `make long-help` for the complete help.

 ```
 Usage: